 Invitational Artist – Aotearoa – Land of The Long White Cloud.
 January20th – February 28th 2022.

-Karen will be at the gallery on Saturday February 12th from 2.30 pm to talk about these works and her art practice.
+Karen was at the gallery on Saturday, February 12th 2022 to talk about her her art practice.

 Karen describes the works she has currently installed in Aotearoa – Land of The Long White Cloud: